mura94/art-viz/README.md

 Run in the repository root directory with:

-## Blender File
+## Blender File (Environment)

-I've added a field to the top of the Qt called Blend File, which selects the blender file in which it will be running the render script and args.
+I've added a field to the top of the Qt called 'Blender File', which selects the blender file in which it will be running the render script and args.
+This essentially just updates the .blend file path in the render command.

 You can still set the wall color, frame type, etc in each environment as in the examples below.